 This can reduce the chances of injuring yourself.
 Keep your back upright and bend from your knees, not your waist.
 Leg muscles are much bigger than spinal muscles and are designed for heavier work.
 Reduce the strain on your spine by keeping the object you’re lifting close to your body.
 Know your limits!
 Even with groceries and shopping bags.
 Know when they are too heavy for you.
 Do more trips with lighter loads and use more shopping bags.

 Moving is good for you.
 It is one of the best things you can do for your whole body.
 Whether it’s walking, dancing, swimming, running or riding a bike, it helps to keep your spine strong and flexible.
 Look for ways to include more movement in your day.
 If you sit most of the day, regular breaks can help.
 Get up and walk every 30 minutes, use the stairs instead of the lift or escalator, walk around whilst talking on the phone or get off the bus a stop earlier than usual.
 It all adds up.

 The Australian Chiropractors’ Association has an app Called Straighten Up.
 You can use this to remind yourself to sit well, take breaks, stretch, improve your posture and drink water.
 It is free from the App Store or Google Play.
 This can help to take care of your health when you’re busy.
 Including small changes in your lifestyle over time can become habits that can help improve your health and strengthen your spine.
 If you already have back problems or would like some advice on how to improve your spine’s health, then book an appointment or call us to find out more now!

 If you are experiencing back pain, or have experienced it in the past, it is appropriate to come in for an assessment.
-Not only can we treat your symptoms but for a limited time, we are offering a free home pain management pack.
-Just click the link below when you arrive for your appointment let us know that you would like to receive your free pack!
+Not only can we treat your symptoms but we can give your back and spine the relief it needs.
+As well as some tips and tricks that can help you.